Citroen 2cv special tools | home

 The taper is visible The centre of the adapter is an exact fit onto the crankshaft spigot bush

 housing and centres the tool to prevent any damage to the seal.

 Note the taper.
-This matches the inside taper on the seal entrance hole
+This goes over the slightly smaller taper on the end of the crank.

 The rear oil seal inserter tools